sohail-shaghasi/RouteDistanceFinder/README.md

 The solution includes unit tests to ensure the correctness of the calculation methods and functionality.
 The tests cover various scenarios and edge cases to provide comprehensive test coverage.

 To run the tests, navigate to the test project and execute the test runner of your choice.
-In This project, Clean architecture is followed to be able to easily Unit/Integration test all the involved layers.
-Clean architecture lets infrastructure and implementation details depend on the Application Core.

 Route Calculator
 The Route Calculator is a program that calculates various metrics and routes in a given transportation network.
 It allows users to find distances, count trips, and determine the shortest path between academies (nodes) based on predefined routes (edges) in the network.